Corners and simpliciality in oriented matroids and partial cubes: Introduction

-We call a vertex $v$ of an antipodal partial cube $G$ \emph{simplicial} if $\deg(v)=r(G)$.
-In an OM $G$ simplicial vertices correspond to simplicial topes and it is a well known fact that the degree of each vertex must be at least $r(G)$.
-We are ready to formulate the well-known simplex conjecture of Las Vergnas~\cite{lv-80} in terms of tope graphs of OMs.
+So, what is a tope graph?
+One of the standard ways to define an OM, a COM (or an acycloid) is as a pair $\mathcal{M}=(E,\mathcal{L})$ of a finite \emph{ground set} $E$ and a set of \emph{covectors} $\mathcal{L} \subset \{+,-,0\}^E$ with certain properties, see Section \ref{sec:prel}.
+One obtains the \emph{tope graph}, by considering the subgraph induced in the hypercube by the \emph{topes}, i.e., covectors without $0$-entries.
+Considering an OM as its tope graph, we will denote it just as $G$.
+All OM notions have an equivalent description in terms of the tope graph, e.g., the order of $E$ is the isometric dimension of $G$.
+The \emph{rank} of an OM $\mathcal{M}=(E,\mathcal{L})$, classically defined as the length of the maximal chains in $\mathcal{L}$ with respect to the product order induced by $0<+, 0<-$, can be read of its tope graph $G$ as well, see Section~\ref{sec:prel}.

-\begin{conj}[Las Vergnas] Every OM has a simplicial vertex. \end{conj} The conjecture is motivated by the fact that it holds for all realizable OMs~\cite{Sha-79}.
-Moreover, in~\cite{Fuk-93} it is shown that OMs of rank at most $3$ are exactly the planar antipodal partial cubes.
-Hence, for rank~$3$ OMs Conjecture~\ref{conj:lasvergnas} can be easily deduced using Euler's Formula.
-We extend this result by showing that all antipodal partial cubes of rank at most~3 have simplicial vertices in Section~\ref{sec:antipodal}.
+If $G$ is an OM, then a vertex $v\in G$ is called \emph{simplicial} if $\deg(v)=r(G)$.
+Simplicial vertices correspond to simplicial topes and it is a well known fact that the degree of each vertex (tope) must be at least $r(G)$.
+The well-known simplex conjecture of Las Vergnas~\cite{lv-80} in terms of tope graphs of OMs reads as follows:

-Conjecture~\ref{conj:lasvergnas} has furthermore been verified for UOMs of rank~$4$ up to 12 elements~\cite{Bok-01}.
-In Section~\ref{sec:antipodal} we prove that even general antipodal partial cubes of isometric dimension up to $7$ have simplicial vertices.
+\begin{conj}[Las Vergnas] Every OM has a simplicial tope. \end{conj} The conjecture is motivated by the fact that it holds for all OMs that are \emph{realizable} (by hyperplanes in Euclidean space)~\cite{Sha-79}.
 The largest class known to satisfy Conjecture~\ref{conj:lasvergnas} was found in~\cite[Theorem 7]{Man-82}.
 We call that class \emph{Mandel} here and consider it in depth in Section \ref{sec:mandel}.
 Realizable OMs and OMs of rank at most $3$ are \emph{Euclidean} and the latter are Mandel, but the class is larger.
-Indeed, Mandel~\cite[Conjecture 8]{Man-82} even conjectured the following as a ``wishful thinking statement'', since by the above it would imply the conjecture of Las Vergnas:
+Indeed, Mandel~\cite[Conjecture 8]{Man-82} even conjectured the following as a ``wishful thinking statement'', since by the above it would imply the conjecture of Las Vergnas.